binlecode/example-todo-vue/README.md

 Note if in github gh-pages setting if choose `master` branch without `docs` subfolder, the web url would then be [binlecode.github.io/example-todo-vue/docs/index.html](https://binlecode.github.io/example-todo-vue/docs/index.html).

+## todo

+- [x] support filter by 'all', 'active', and 'completed'
+- [ ] pagination and total count
+- [ ] sort todos by time DESC
+- [ ] add backend storage for todo CRUD
+- [ ] move on-page styles to separated .css file and load it in .vue file

 ## Build Setup

 ``` bash